-Account – a dedicated place within a webinar platform.
-This is your starting point to become a webinar specialist.
-There are two types of webinar accounts: free trials and paid accounts.
+Account – a dedicated place within our platform.
+This is the first step to start your journey with webinars and meetings.
+There are two types of accounts: free trials and paid accounts.
 The second option can be scaled from small and medium-sized webinars to big events, all the way up to enterprise accounts with customized features and options.

 Account Manager Support – top-notch webinar service dedicated to supporting enterprise clients.
 It involves specialists who empower clients with customized solutions, help to configure and personalize your webinar account, and assist with any technical issues.
 Account Manager Support is accessible via phone and email.

-Add-ons – additional webinar features you can buy to level up your webinar account.
-Add-ons include bigger recording storage, extra attendees, extra presenters, extra video-streams, parallel sessions, recording archive, bigger file storage, multi-user management, and subaccounts.
+Add-ons – additional features you can buy to level up your account.
+Add-ons include bigger recording and file storage, additional seats for presenters, parallel events, subaccounts, and changing username.

-Address Book – a web tool in your webinar account panel that helps you keep in touch with your contacts.
-You can fully organize your contacts: add, import, edit, or remove contacts from your list; organize them into targeted groups, export them to external CRM bases, and finally – invite them to your event, and follow-up after the event.
+Address book – a web tool in your account panel that helps you keep in touch with your contacts.
+You can fully organize your contacts: add, import, edit, or remove contacts from your list; organize them into targeted groups, export them to external CRM bases, and finally – invite them to your event and follow-up after the event.

-Advanced Settings – your webinar account framework management.
+Advanced settings – your account framework management.
 You can adjust your advanced settings in the account panel.
-Settings include a pre-defined “thank you” page, automatic “thank you” e-mail, conference edit confirmation, recording auto-start, event publishing, default reminders, subaccounts, etc.
+The settings include a pre-defined “thank-you” page, automatic “thank-you” e-mail, conference edit confirmation, recording auto-start, event publishing, default reminders, subaccounts, etc.

 Affiliate – a company or an entrepreneur who is teaming up with a webinar platform.
 An affiliate uses its website to promote and sell webinar products and receives a commission from the webinar platform for each successful transaction.